 - ¼ tsp sweet ground cinnamon

-- 40 g dairy free butter I used Flora vegan salted block
+- 40 g butter or butter alternative (I use Flora plant butter) I used Flora vegan salted block

 - 40 g caster sugar

 - 60 g gluten free self raising flour

 - 30 g almonds if you like omit the almonds and add half the quantity of flour

 - ½ tsp flaxseed or chia seeds

 - ¼ tsp psyllium husk powder (optional) or you can use xanthan gum (this is optional)